Kent and Sussex Hospital

 The Kent and Sussex Hospital was a district general hospital located on Mount Ephraim in Royal Tunbridge Wells, Kent, England serving the West Kent and East Sussex areas.
 It was managed by the Maidstone and Tunbridge Wells NHS Trust until it closed in 2011.

 History

 The Kent and Sussex Hospital was built on the site of a mansion called Great Culverden House, designed by Decimus Burton.
-The foundation stone was laid by the Duchess of York in 1932.
+This replaced the original Tunbridge Wells General Hospital which was founded in 1828 on another site.
+The foundation stone for the new hospital was laid by the Duchess of York in 1932.
 The hospital building was designed by Cecil Burns, a local architect, and opened in 1934.
 The original building was surrounded by lawns on three sides, but the hospital expanded upwards and outwards over the decades.
 This expansion included the installation of six wartime emergency huts shortly after the hospital's completion; four of these huts were still in use as wards into the 21st century.

+In 1934 panels of tiles depicting nursery rhymes and Noah's ark, made by Carter and Co., were installed in the children's ward.
+The hospital moved from voluntary status to the control of the NHS in 1949.

 Closure

 Nearby Pembury Hospital was rebuilt as the Tunbridge Wells Hospital in the 2000s.
 Services were then transferred from the Kent and Sussex Hospital, which closed on 21 September 2011.

 Planning permission was granted to redevelop the hospital site for a mix of housing, offices and a school in December 2012.